joshbegley/nyt-latest/README.md

 **What happened to Philipp Kurashev, and what can the Blackhawks do about it?**\
-`Two coaches have tried to unlock Philipp Kurashev's form from last season without any success.
+`Two coaches have tried to unlock Kurashev's form from last season without any success.
 Is there still room for him on the roster?`\
 https://nytimes.com/athletic/6002905/2024/12/18/blackhawks-philipp-kurashev-sorensen-capitals/

 **U.S. Agrees to Pay $116 Million to Settle Sexual Abuse Claims at California Prison**\